Pablo-Aja-Macaya/parvimonas-travel-study/microbiome_FFPE/README.md

 It is optional to export results to biom or tsv format.
 In this case, we used a R library, QIIME2R, which let to import .qza files without exported it to other formats.
 But, another option is export from qza format to tsv or biom and run the rmarkdown file.
 To see how rmarkdown would look like, go to `microbiome_non-FFPE/post-processing/ccr89.Rmd` and check until control contaminants removing.
 The above section will not change.

+NOTE: During the pipeline_FFPE_Samples__QIIME2_Conda.sh, there are database files required throughout the full pipeline.
+The sidle documentation page indicates how to prepare the chosen database (SILVA, GreenGenes, etc) to the different regions of the study samples.

 ## Post-processing
 ### Relative abundance in patient 89
-A rmarkdown, located at `microbiome_non-FFPE/post-processing/CCR89_FFPE_Replicates.Rmd`, can be executed to obtain the data results shows in html format.
+A rmarkdown file, located at `microbiome_non-FFPE/post-processing/CCR89_FFPE_Replicates.Rmd`, can be executed to obtain the data results shows in html format.
-We have used Rstudio to run R scripts, but there are another environments used, as mamba.(See Readme available at `microbiome_non-FFPE/README.rmd`).
+We have used Rstudio to run R scripts.(See Readme available at `microbiome_non-FFPE/README.rmd`).
 Note: For results replication purpose, the metadata used in the rmarkdown file should be the one called metadataccr89_FFPE.tsv.
 This one is a simplification of the metadata called ffpe_metadata.tsv (both of them are located at: `microbiome_FFPE/data/`)

 ### R Libraries Installation Instructions